PuzzelSolutions/SMS/sections/about.md

 A2P SMS is when SMS messages are sent from an application, such as a CRM system, VPN pincode solution (OTP) or custom webpages _to_ a mobile phone.
 This is also often named MT (_Mobile_ _Terminated_) SMS messages.
 Messages may also be sent _from_ the mobile phone to an application, something that is called P2A messages, and also often named MO (_Mobile_ _originated_) messages.

-Intelecom is an enabler of both A2P / P2A messaging - meaning that you can use our SMS Gateway API to "SMS enable" your applications and systems.
+Puzzel is an enabler of both A2P / P2A messaging - meaning that you can use our SMS Gateway API to "SMS enable" your applications and systems.

 The chapters below will introduce you to common terms and possibilites for an A2P / P2A solution.